Child Nutrition Training Academy

 Year 1

-- Recommended for school food service personnel
+- Recommended for school food service personnel, including directors, managers, and staff.

 - Coursework eligible for Level 2 School Nutrition Association (SNA) Certification*